 Does the IRS Want Your Car?

 People often ask whether the IRS will seize a vehicle to satisfy tax debt.
 Generally, the IRS does not want to seize vehicles.
 Unlike liquid assets such as bank accounts, cars require storage, maintenance, and auction efforts, making them a hassle for the IRS.
-Vehicle seizures are therefore rare and typically only occur when a taxpayer has completely ignored IRS notices or made no effort to address outstanding tax debt.
+Vehicle seizures are therefore rare and typically only occur when a taxpayer has completely ignored an IRS notice of intent to levy or made no effort to address outstanding tax debt.

 How the IRS Values Vehicles